snigi-gupta/AttendingUniversityAtBuffalo/README.md

 - Download the entire packet and go through the documents to get all your queries answered.
 - Click on the green button marked 'code' and then click on 'Download .zip'
+- Here’s a copy of the presentation which was delivered in the webinar today.
+- This webinar was not an official one so kindly do not share this presentation with everyone.
+It is for student usage only.
+Kindly don’t print it.
+- This presentation is based upon a senior’s experience and is not an official one.
+Do not rely on it completely.